General knowledge questions and answers by category for your home pub quiz

 Questions

-- How many films have Kate Winslet and Leonardo DiCaprio starred in together?

-- Name the film which boasts the famous line: “You can’t handle the truth!”

-- What is the first word spoken in Star Wars: The Empire Strikes Back?
+- What is the name of John Goodman’s character in The Big Lebowski?

-- Who has won the most Oscars for acting in the history of the Academy Awards?

-- Which 1995 submarine drama featured uncredited additional dialogue courtesy of Quentin Tarantino?

 Answers